-The prevalence statistics for underweight, healthy weight, overweight and obese classes in the 2011/12 and 2012/13 NZHS reports were based on the International Obesity Taskforce (IOTF) cut-off values for body mass index published in Cole et al (2000, 2007).
+The statistics for underweight, healthy weight, overweight and obese classes in the 2011/12 and 2012/13 NZHS reports were based on the International Obesity TaskForce (IOTF) cut-off values for BMI published in Cole et al (2000, 2007).

 In 2012, the IOTF slightly revised the cut-off values for those aged 2-18 years (Cole and Lobstein 2012).
-While the Indicator Interpretation Guide that accompanied the 2013/14 annual report included a table of the revised cut-off values, the 2013/14 prevalence statistics were mistakenly calculated using the old IOTF cut-off values.
+While the Indicator Interpretation Guide that accompanied the 2013/14 annual report included a table of the revised cut-off values, the 2013/14 statistics were mistakenly calculated using the old IOTF cut-off values.

-The revised IOTF cut-off values have now been used to calculate the prevalence of underweight, healthy weight, overweight and obese classes in all years of the continuous NZHS.
+The revised IOTF cut-off values have now been used to calculate the proportion of underweight, healthy weight, overweight and obese classes in all years of the continuous NZHS.